 You don’t know what you don’t know

-i made an example of this hidden dance of collapse in the video The Four Step Limp.
+i made an example of this hidden dance of collapse in the video Why is HOW I breathe important?

 It’s even rarer to see the elbows moving fluidly to the back of the body thus supplying the shoulder joint ample range of movement to generate momentum and further body propulsion.